Gilles de Rais: Early life

-Gilles and René's mother Marie de Craon died at an unknown date, while her husband Guy de Laval-Rais expired thereafter, (Note: Member of learned societies of Touraine, Charles Mourain de Sourdeval asserts that Guy de Laval-Rais died before his wife Marie de Craon, the latter subsequently marrying Charles d'Estouville, seigneur de Villebon.
-Abbot Eugène Bossard endorses this assertion.
+Gilles's younger brother René was probably born around 1414.
+Gilles and René's mother Marie de Craon died at an unknown date, while her husband Guy de Rais died after, (Note: Member of learned societies of Touraine, Charles Mourain de Sourdeval asserts that Guy de Rais died before his wife Marie de Craon, the latter subsequently marrying Charles d'Estouville, seigneur de Villebon.
+Abbé Eugène Bossard endorses this assertion.

 However, archivist-paleographer Arthur Bertrand de Broussillon points out that this is a homonym error: Charles d'Estouville did indeed marry a Marie de Craon, but she did not belong to the younger branch of La Suze.

-In fact, Gilles de Rais's mother predeceased her husband, as Guy de Laval-Rais's will and testament attests.
+In fact, Gilles de Rais's mother predeceased her husband, as Guy de Rais's will and testament attests.
 In this document, dated 28 or 29 October 1415, Guy declares that he wishes to be buried at Notre-Dame de Buzay "near the tomb of my dearest wife Marie de Craon" ("juxta sepulturam dicte carissime deffuncte uxoris mee Marie de Credonio").

 Matei Cazacu suggests that Marie de Craon died "probably while giving birth to her second child, René, in January 1414".

 The exact date of her death remains unknown.) at the end of October 1415 in Machecoul, "suffering from a serious bodily infirmity" according to the terms of his will and testament.

-The cause of Guy de Laval-Rais's death remains unknown, although several authors have mistakenly assumed that he was disembowelled by a wild boar during a hunting accident, a fictional scene initially depicted in a French novel published in 1928.
-(Note: The date of Guy de Laval-Rais's will and testament, 28 or 29 October 1415, is given by Matei Cazacu as that of his death.
-Abbot Arthur Bourdeaut erroneously dates the testament to 28 September 1415, an error repeated by Georges Bataille and then Jacques Heers.
+The cause of Guy de Rais's death remains unknown, although several authors have mistakenly repeated a fictional account, first depicted in a French novel published in 1928, in which he is disembowelled by a wild boar during a hunting accident.
+Malaria or wounds sustained at the Battle of Agincourt have also been proposed by historians as possible causes of death, but neither is supported by contemporary documentary evidence.
+(Note: The date of Guy de Rais's will and testament, 28 or 29 October 1415, is given by Matei Cazacu as that of his death.
+Abbé Arthur Bourdeaut erroneously dates the testament to 28 September 1415, an error repeated by Georges Bataille and then Jacques Heers.